-- Fine pinhead-sized areas of bleeding in the skin (petechial rash)
+- Fine pinhead-sized areas of bleeding into the skin (petechial rash)

 - General ill feeling (malaise)

 A rash appears in fewer than one-third of cases.
 Sometimes, the disease may be mistaken for Rocky Mountain spotted fever.
-The symptoms are often general, but patients are sometimes sick enough to see a doctor.
+The symptoms are often mild, but people are sometimes sick enough to see a health care provider.

 Exams and Tests

-The doctor will do a physical exam and check your vital signs, including:
+The provider will do a physical exam and check your vital signs, including:

 Other tests include:

 Antibiotics (tetracycline or doxycycline) are used to treat the disease.
 Children should not take tetracycline by mouth until after all their permanent teeth have grown in, because it can permanently change the color of growing teeth.
 Doxycycline that is used for 2 weeks or less usually does not discolor a child's permanent teeth.
-Rifampin has also been used in patients who can not tolerate doxycycline.
+Rifampin has also been used in people who cannot tolerate doxycycline.

 Ehrlichiosis is rarely deadly.
-With antibiotics, patients usually improve within 24 - 48 hours.
+With antibiotics, people usually improve within 24 to 48 hours.
 Recovery takes 3 weeks.

 When to Contact a Medical Professional

-Call your health care provider if you become sick after a recent tick bite or if you have been in areas where ticks are common.
-Be sure to tell your doctor about the tick exposure.
+Call your provider if you become sick after a recent tick bite or if you have been in areas where ticks are common.
+Be sure to tell your provider about the tick exposure.

 Studies suggest that a tick must be attached to your body for at least 24 hours to cause disease.
-Early removal will prevent infection.
+Early removal may prevent infection.

 If you are bitten by a tick, write down the date and time the bite happened.
-Bring this information, along with the tick (if possible), to your doctor if you become sick.
+Bring this information, along with the tick (if possible), to your provider if you become sick.

 Dumler JS, Walker DH.
-Ehrlichia chaffeensis (human monocytotropic ehrlichiosis), anaplasma phagocytophilum (human granulocytotropic anaplasmosis), and other anaplasmataceae.
-In: Mandell GL, Bennett JE, Dolin R, eds.
-Principles and Practice of Infectious Diseases.
-7th ed.
-Philadelphia, PA: Churchill Livingstone Elsevier; 2009:chap 193.
+Ehrlichia chaffeensis (human monocytotropic ehrlichiosis), Anaplasma phagocytophilum (human granulocytotropic anaplasmosis), and other anaplasmataceae.
+In: Bennett JE, Dolin R, Blaser MJ, eds.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 194.